klokom/fuzzypackinstaller/README.md

 - [ ] Optional non-interactive mode for automation
 - [ ] Version check and self-update utility
 - [ ] Plugin-style architecture for other managers (flatpak, snap, pip)

-> "Because searching and installing packages should be fuzzy, not frustrating."